petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/extending-system-objects.md

 ## Adding Actions

-You can add certain actions to system objects, to be triggered when entries are added, updated, or removed.
-The table below enumerates which actions are supported by system objects:
+You can add actions to system objects, to be triggered when entries are added, updated, or removed.
+The table below shows actions supported by system objects:

 | Action Type | Supported in System Objects? |
 | :---------- | :--------------------------- |